In the OCC Rulebook, paragraph III - B1 reads:

 1. MD threads go up on Sundays - meaning coaches have plenty of time to post availability before the MD kicks off.
 If you get a PM from your admins about not having posted availability, that's not a friendly reminder; it means you fucked up.

 2. Turning up to a match up to to 15 minutes is an acceptable delay, provided it's not part of a pattern and that the coach apologises.
 Anything 30 minutes and beyond is considered very bad form.
 Respect other people's time.

 The solution to most problems is to COMMUNICATE.
 9 out of 10 conflicts are avoidable if coaches communicate clearly and on time.
 Plan your matches well ahead.
 Inform your opponent.
 Post your plans in the MD thread.
 Use UTC.
 If you're going to be late or can't make it, post in the MD thread.
-If your opponent is running late, post in the MD thread.
+If your opponent is running late or missed a match, post in the MD thread.
 If you weren't able to make it, post in the MD thread.
-(See a pattern, here?)
+(See a pattern here?)